ThreeSixtyGiving/standard/documentation/technical/reference.md

 The 360Giving Data Standard is defined by a <a href="https://json-schema.org/" target="_blank"> JSON Schema</a>, which details the entities that can be described using the standard, and the properties it recognises.

 At the root of the data model is a 'grant'.
-Grants have a number of direct properties (e.g. Title, Description, Currency, Amount Awarded etc.) and then a number of related entities, including Organisations (Funder and Recipient), Locations (Recipient, Beneficiary), Classifications, Grant Programmes, and Transactions.
+Grants have a number of direct properties (e.g. Title, Description, Currency, Amount Awarded etc.) and then a number of related entities, including Organisations (Funder and Recipient) or Individuals (Recipient), Locations (Recipient, Beneficiary), Classifications, Grant Programmes, and Transactions.

 ```eval_rst
 .. _360giving-json-schemas: